kiranma72/abdm-docs/content/4-milestone3/requesting-consent.md

 1.11|Create Consent Request|{{% badge style="blue"  %}}Mandatory{{% /badge %}}   HIU_FLOW_112|Fetch health data for (HI Type = Health Record-Structured)|1.
 Approve Consent Request on PHR App 2.
 Check if data is accessible on the HIU application
 1.12|Create Consent Request|{{% badge style="blue"  %}}Mandatory{{% /badge %}}   HIU_FLOW_113|Fetch health data for (HI Type = Wellness Record-Un-Structured)|1.
 Approve Consent Request on PHR App.
 2. Check if data is accessible on the HIU application

+# Sample User Experience

+{{< gallery dir="4-milestone3/requestConsentUserExperience" />}} {{< load-photoswipe >}}

+- Link a HIU
+- Raise a consent request init using that HIU
+- Will receive the response on-init api triggered in the callback url
+- User can also check the status of the consent request status(like REQUESTED,GRANTED) by passing the consentid in the consent-requests/status api

 ## API Sequence Diagram